Levonte17/people-managment-app/README.md

+# people-managment-app
-# people-managment-app tis is a backend service for a full stack mern app for managing people data
+this is a backend service for a full stack mern app for managing people data